mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 # **_Nonna's Kitchen_**

-This project is my third Milestone Project for the [Code Institute](https://codeinstitute.net/) Fullstack Web Developer Diploma.
+This project is my third Milestone Project for the [Code Institute](https://codeinstitute.net/) Full Stack Software Developer Diploma.
 This project is created to demonstate my ability to design and implement back-end functionality with the use of [Python3](https://www.python.org/download/releases/3.0/) and [Flask](https://flask.palletsprojects.com/en/1.1.x/).
 Data is stored in [MongoDB](https://www.mongodb.com/) a document-base database.
 I will be following the CRUD principles Create, Read, Update and Delete.
 With this priciples I can allow the User to store and manipulate his recipes in the database.
-The deployed application can be accessed here "ADD LINK"
+The deployed application can be accessed [here](https://nonna-kitchen-ms3.herokuapp.com/) .

 ## **_UX_**
 ### **_Strategy / Site Owner story_**

-I have design this website to allow the User to create and save recipes.
+I have designed this website to allow the User to create, read, update and delete recipes.
 The main Users will be people that love cooking and like to try new recipes.
 The Users can come to the website anytime to view the recipes written by themselves or by other users.
 Without registering the casual User can only view other Users' recipes.
 If the User decides to register will be able to create, store, modify and delete his own recipes, basically creating his own recipe book.
 There will be also an Admin functionality only for maintenance purposes.
 I have also created this website, as for the Developer I can collect other's Users recipes and try them myself.
 The main type of recipes created by the Developer will be Italian but any other type of cusine is welcome.

 #### **_Data schema_**
 The data is stored by using [MongoDB](https://www.mongodb.com/).
 The documents stored in collections in MongoDB are more flexible than SQL databases.
 Documents can be modified also during the development.
 I have created two collections.
 The first one is collection "recipes".
 This collection holds all the informations needed to prepare the recipes.
 Click [here](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/master/media/database_recipes.jpg) to view a screenshot of the recipes collection.
 The second one is collection "Users".
 This collection will hold the username of the User and a password.
 Click [here](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/master/media/database_users.jpg) to view a screenshot of the users collection.
-The connection between the two collections is achived by the `key` "author" stored in the recipes collection which is the same as the `key` "username" in the users.
+The connection between the two collections is achived by the `key` "author" stored in the recipes collection which is the same as the `key` "username" in the users collection.
 This key will guarantee that every recipe created will be only connected to the user that created it.

 #### **_Security_**
 Due to the possibility on the website to register and being able to store information security features are implemented.
 By using [Flask](https://flask.palletsprojects.com/en/1.1.x/)  I will implement Password Hashing and salting with the use of Flask dependence called Werkzeug.
 Password hashing algorithm is supplied by Werkzeug  and the function is to mask the password inserted by the user during registration, so that can be stored safely in a database.
 Defensive programing will also be used during the production process.
-To protect password and sensible information for MongoDB and Flask a file called env.py has been created.
+To protect password and sensible information for MongoDB and Flask a file called env.py has been created and visible only to the Developer.

 ### **_Scope_**